hashicorp/vagrant/website/source/docs/provisioning/salt.html.md

 * `masterless`  (boolean) - Calls state.highstate in local mode.
 Uses `minion_id` and `pillar_data` when provided.

+* `salt_call_args` (array) - An array of additional command line flag arguments to be passed to the `salt-call` command when provisioning with masterless.

 ## Master Options
 These only make sense when `install_master` is `true`.
 Not supported on Windows guest machines.